About

 Random Facts

-New Delhi Mumbai Singapore Mumbai Cambridge London Durham, North Carolina
+New Delhi Mumbai Singapore Mumbai Cambridge London Durham, North Carolina New York

 Here are the languages I am fluent in: English, Hindi, French.